 Mendip Hills National Landscape

-Rising from the Somerset Levels are the distinctive Mendip Hills, that with the lakes of Chew Valley and Blagdon, form the 198sq kms that is the Mendip Hills AONB.
+Rising from the Somerset Levels are the distinctive Mendip Hills, that with the lakes of Chew Valley and Blagdon, form the 198sq kms that is the Mendip Hills National Landscape.
 The magnificent Mendip Ridge stretches all the way from Brean Down in the west towards Frome in the east.
-The western half is designated as an AONB due to the astonishing array of landscape features; the gorges, caves, valleys, lakes, woodlands and grasslands.
+The western half is designated due to the astonishing array of landscape features; the gorges, caves, valleys, lakes, woodlands and grasslands.

 Mendip Hills NL - Dry Stone Wallers